 Most often, I treat it as a main dish with plenty of crusty bread or pita so everyone can scoop up the soft vegetables and juices.
 If I have leftover rice or quinoa in the fridge, I’ll spoon the vegetables over a warm bowlful and let the feta melt in a bit.
 On slower evenings, I might add a simple green salad and call it dinner.

 When we want a bit more protein, I’ll grill or pan-sear some chicken or fish and serve it next to the vegetables, letting the roasted juices work like a loose sauce.
-On colder days, I like pairing it with a light soup, something like this mini chicken meatball soup, for a full, comforting spread.
+On colder days, I like pairing it with a comforting bowl of Vegan Creamy Sun-Dried Tomato Pasta for a full, satisfying spread.

 - Warm flatbread or crusty bread